This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 }

-User Service to talk to Entity Manager
+User Service to Interact with the Entity Manager

 @Repository